 This comprehensive method utilizes a three-step computer-aided workflow :

 - Autotracking: our powerful algorithm converts all seismic reflections into horizons and organizes them stratigraphically.

-- QC and Iteration: flexibility and ownership is given to the interpreter who can interactively edit auto-tracked horizons and update the Model-Grid in real time to obtain a fit-for-purpose solution.
+- QC and Iteration: flexibility and ownership is given to the interpreter who can interactively edit auto-tracked horizons and update the Model-Grid in real-time to obtain a fit-for-purpose solution.
 Repeated cycles of adjustments enable to refine the product to the desired degree.

 - A Relative Geological Time (RGT) model is consecutively computed from the seismic based on the aforementioned refined Model-Grid.
-The RGT model plays a central role on PaleoScan integrated workflows as many interpretative applications are directly derived from it.
+The RGT model plays a central role in PaleoScan integrated workflows as many interpretative applications are directly derived from it.

 Experience our RGT-based attributes!

 From the RGT workflow, you can instantly visualize more than 30 attributes and realize more than 40 attributes derived from seismic or RGT model.

 Whether you are at the dawn or the dusk of your interpreter career, our 3-star workflow relies on our “body and soul” stratigraphic attributes: Spectral Decomposition and Thinning.